 Adam and Eve had children and grandchildren.
 By and by there were many people living in the world.

 God wanted everyone to be happy.
 He told them what to do.
-Here is a list of rules God gave them:
+Here is a list of rules God gave them (Exodus 20:3-17):

-- Thou shalt not covet thy neighbor's house, thou shalt not covet thy neighbor's wife, nor his manservant nor his maidservant, nor his ox, nor his ass, nor any thing that is thy neighbor's.
-(Exodus 20:3-17).
+10. Thou shalt not covet thy neighbour’s house, thou shalt not covet thy neighbour’s wife, nor his manservant, nor his maidservant, nor his ox, nor his ass, nor any thing that is thy neighbour’s.